 About The Work

-Guariglia's work combines his own large-scale, highly detailed aerial landscape photographs with unique processes that incorporate painting, printmaking and sculptural elements, to create works embodying on a conceptual, physical, and material level the complexity of the Anthropocene, the age in which humankind has left its indelible mark on the face of the entire planet.
+Guariglia makes paintings dervived from photography.
+The works embody, on a conceptual, physical, and material level, the complexity of the Anthropocene, the age in which humankind has left its indelible mark on the face of the entire planet.
 Just as time - human and geologic - are features of his work, so is space.
 Guariglia's work challenges our ordinary experience of the environment from within, from a local and limited perspective.
 It insists, in the face of the global dimensions of the ways in which the human impact disrupts the life system of the Earth, on grasping a view of the whole.
-He takes up this challenge in an unsettling, aesthetically evocative way by starting with large-scale, extraordinarily high-resolution photos, many of them taken from altitudes of 40,000 ft.
-Beginning in 2015, Guariglia joined NASA flight missions over Greenland, capturing the morphing topography of rapidly changing glacial ice sheets.
+He takes up this challenge in an unsettling, aesthetically evocative way by starting with large-scale, extraordinarily high-resolution photos, taken from altitudes of 1,500 to 40,000 ft.
+Beginning in 2015, Guariglia joined NASA scientists on flights over Greenland, capturing the morphing topography of rapidly changing glacial ice sheets.
 An enormous all-white and yet endlessly varied surface, the glacier's scale and age embody permanence, even as Guariglia's work painfully reveals its fragility.

 2017 will bring, among others, a solo traveling exhibition, debuting at the Norton Museum of Art in West Palm Beach, Florida entitled: "Earth Works: Mapping The Anthropocene," and a solo show entitled After Nature at TwoThirtyOne Projects, a project space in Chelsea, New York City.
 Elements of this work appeared in a solo show at Lincoln Center, and a group show at the Jack Shainman Gallery in New York City; in previous years his work appeared in group shows at the Minnesota Center of Photography and the Museum Belvedere in the Netherlands.
 In 2014, Guariglia was nominated for Hong Kong's Sovereign Art Prize; in his earlier career, his documentary work was shown in solo exhibitions at the National Geographic Museum, Utah Valley University, and Otis College of Art and Design, and the Ping Yao Photography Festival, and has published monographs with Chronicle Books and the Aperture Foundation.

 Guariglia will continue to explore the unstable relationship between space and time.
-In September 2016, NASA announced a collaboration between Guariglia and the agency, making him the first artist embedded in a NASA science mission.
-He will be flying with the NASA/JPL Oceans Melting Greenland (OMG) mission on flights through 2020.
+Guariglia will be flying with the NASA/JPL Oceans Melting Greenland (OMG) mission on flights through 2020.